abdultamim02/Accelerated-Computing/README.md

 fg
 ```

-* To Save the File After Writing Some Code, Press the Following:
+* To Save the File After Writing Some Code, Press the following:
 ```
 Ctrl+X
 Ctrl+S